LTER-LIFE/FDFDT-Manual/docs/04-Describe-data.md

 ::: {.disclaimer .disclaimerimg}
 [**Be aware**]{style="font: 22px 'Asap';"}

-There is another section on [standardising your metadata](#standardise-and-structure-your-metadata) that builds on the current section as it assumes that metadata has already been collected.
-If you want to go through both steps, you can however also do both steps at once and directly write the metadata in the standard format instead of creating a README.
+There is another section on [standardising your metadata](#standardise-and-structure-your-metadata) that builds on the current section as it assumes that metadata has already been gathered.
+If you want to both gather and standardise metadata, you can do both steps at once and directly write the metadata in the standard format instead of creating a README first.
 :::

 Based on best practices of writing README files and in terms of [standardising](#standardise) the metadata in a later step, we recommend to gather the following information about your data: